-The Win-Win situation time of the year Black Friday has everything colourful apart from the colour black.
-It is the time when retailers & consumers both get super ready & excited for shopping.
+The Win-Win situation time of the year Black Friday has everything colorful apart from the color black.
+It is the time when retailers & consumers both get super ready & excited about shopping.

 If we talk about the number then the company’s U.S. revenue hit $63.43 billion.
 From this, we can clearly understand that consumers day by day shift towards online shopping rather than going to the traditional way of Shopping.

 So now let’s unveil a bit about black Friday, its history and how it started, and most importantly why it is important for retailers.